kevinding0218/InterviewDocuments/Q and A/System Design/Summary/SD - Design Notification Service.md

 ```
 #### Non-functional
 - When we talk about non-functional requirements, we basically mean such system qualities as scalability, maintainability, testability and others.
-- Scalable: supports an arbitrarily large number of topics, publishers and subscribers
+- **Scalable**: supports an arbitrarily large number of topics, publishers and subscribers
-- Highly Available: survives hardware/network failures, no single point of failure
+- **Highly Available**: survives hardware/network failures, no single point of failure
-- Highly Performant: keep end-to-end latency as low as possible
+- **Highly Performant**: keep end-to-end latency as low as possible
-- Durable: messages must not be lost, each subscriber must receive every message at least once
+- **Durable**: messages must not be lost, each subscriber must receive every message at least once
 ### High level architecture
 ```
 															Metadata Database